A parenting plan is a document that helps divorcing parents understand their future child-related responsibilities.

 Virginia courts look favorably on a parenting plan that allows both parents to maintain an active role in the lives of their children.

-While a Virginia parenting plan can be prepared without an attorney, hiring an experienced and competent attorney is recommended.
+While a Virginia parenting plan can be prepared without an attorney, hiring an experienced attorney is recommended.

 Ultimately, having an experienced attorney by your side can best serve to protect the things most important to you.